rflynn/rflynn.github.io/_posts/2017-08-06-sprinting-for-a-year.md

 7. Fast, automated unit testing on key projects is worth the investment non-trivial, dedicated resources.
 8. Engineers use JIRA somewhat grudgingly, but with some help and reminders it mostly works.
 9. Entirely remote Scrum can work.

-### Challenges

-1. Scrum/JIRA will not solve prioritization and planning problems.
-Iterative development and delivery by Engineering will not necessarily translate to product planning for [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) + iteration.
-2. Scrum will send very clear signals if you are receptive to them, but not everyone will be.
-I've had very smart, open-minded Engineering personnel vehemently defend bad behavior out of habit or self interest.
-Don't try to "win" these arguments, just stick to the numbers and be patient.
-3. Some people are either incapable or unwilling to take 30 seconds to write stories down.
-The best solution is to choose not to do work not represented in a story, but C-suite and VP-level will cheat and get away with it.
-4. JIRA's output is a limiting factor -- I would kill for better views, reports and visualizations.

 ## By the numbers